iocfinc/100DaysOfML/Logs.md

 I finally figure out how I can install opencv-python.
 This was the last package that I need to install to run the python notebook for the convolutional layer.
 In case I forget it, I have to run it via pip: __pip install opencv-python__.
 Additional note, it should be while __*inside*__ the environment.
 For now, I'll stick to the videos and note taking.
 Just a side note, the reason I can't download it is because the connection is  :shit: but at least I have the internet so to put things in perspective, I am still lucky :ok_hand:.

 So I am now in CNN, and I have just finished 7 videos.
 Learned on how images are interpreted by computers: basically as a huge tensor with a base element of a pixel.
-Then we went on to discuss MLPs and how they are used for image classification and where they are trumped by CNNs: the explanation was that CNNs are more suited for multi-dimensional analysis where it looks for coreelation not just in value but also in the relative position of the elements which obviously works well with images.
+Then we went on to discuss MLPs and how they are used for image classification and where they are trumped by CNNs: the explanation was that CNNs are more suited for multi-dimensional analysis where it looks for correlation not just in value but also in the relative position of the elements which obviously works well with images.
 Then we went on with Categorical Cross-Entropy for the loss function and how it is going to be used in the context of identifying an image: Basically, the model will output the probabilities of the labels and the error is taken from those probabilities taken together and compared with the probabilities of the one-hot encoded label.
 Then we moved on to validating models in Keras: there was an article about the MNIST data set and how it came to be and also about previous researches done on the data set and its results.
 Also was able to read more on the Keras documentation, I remember it was the __callback__ class where we get to store data of our training runs and see how our model is proceeding with its training.
 Based on the documentation on the __callback__ class there were also some interesting functions like _earlystopping_ which stops the training when the loss or accuracy is not improving and _adjusting LR on plateu_ where the LR is decreased automatically when a patience epoch threshold is met to ensure learning progresses.
 <br>
 That is all for now, will read more on this blog from [Machine Learning Mastery](https://machinelearningmastery.com/about/).
 I will find a way to download the opencv-python package later.